stepanenko/html-css-info/README.md

 > To test the exported app, install this NPM module globally:
 `npm install -g serve`

 > Then go to 'out' and use:
 `serve -p 8080`

-▲ZEIT Now is the most simple and scalable way to deploy your application to production.
+ZEIT Now is the most simple and scalable way to deploy your application to production:

 > `npm install -g now`